15 Summer Programs in Florida for High Schoolers

 Cost: Free

-Additional requirements: Live in St. Petersburg and come from a family with a maximum annual household income of $78,800
+This program is available to those living in St. Petersburg and coming from a family with a maximum annual household income of $78,800 (for a family of four).

 This residential college prep program is designed to give students a firsthand experience with college—learning what it does and what it offers them.
 During the program, the students will practice numerous skills essential to college survival, including navigating a college setting as an adult, experiencing the rigor of college coursework, and developing the habits needed for college success.